-My school will start remote learning this Monday, and everyone is scrambling to find the best and easiest tools to make life easier.
-I know my young daughters will be home as well, so I’ll need to use my time efficiently.
-I'm offering a free online lecture on my course that will talk about the following tools on a screen recording.
+Many schools will start remote learning this fall, and everyone is scrambling to find the best and easiest tools to make life easier.
+I know my daughters and son will be home as well, so I’ll need to use my time efficiently.
+I created an online lecture in my course PD for Secondary ELA Teachers that will talk about some of the following tools on a screen recording.
 Also, here's a free unit on James Joyce's collection of short stories, Dubliners.
 The text is online if your students don't have another novel to read, and the stories are very short, so they're easy to cover.

 Text and Images

 Most online classrooms, including Google and Microsoft, allow students to submit text and files privately or publicly to their classmates.
 Google documents and online presentations allow individual students, groups of students, or an entire class to work together.
 A single Google Slides presentation shared with the entire class allows students to insert audio or video files that explain their interpretation to the rest of the class (you can also record a video for one slide).
 Google drawings allow students (individually or as a class) to create graphic organizers with quotes and interpretation.
 Be sure to enlarge the file (go to file - page setup) so that students have enough space to work.
 Students can conduct close readings of a passage with annotations by copying the text (if it’s online) into a shared document.
 My students love Canva too.
 TurnItIn allows you to provide feedback on formal essays, and allows teachers to provide audio feedback, similar to a conference.
-I plan on allowing them to upload more creative assignments done by hand by uploading an image they take with their phone or computer.
+I plan on allowing them to upload more creative assignments done by hand by uploading a picture they take with their phone.

 Screen recordings are the next step up.
 Using QuickTime or other screen recorders allows you to open a video of yourself and then walk your students through a PowerPoint or handout.
 You can also create a screen recording using just your voice.
 These files can be large, even if they’re only ten minutes long, so reduce the resolution when you save or export the file, but don’t reduce it if you have a normal Word document or small text.
 You can upload the file to your Google Drive or One Drive account to clear up space on your computer and share the file or upload it to YouTube (with a private link) so your students don’t need to download the file.
 YouTube videos can't be longer than 15 minutes long.
 Don’t forget that you could encourage them to call each other on the phone.
 You may also use your phone as a document camera by connecting it to your computer and opening QuickTime.
 I will most likely print out poems and create marginal notes in a screen recording this way.

 There's live video chats - Microsoft Teams, Google hangouts, Zoom and (not live) FlipGrid.
 Live video chats might be hard, especially if students have to share a computer with their siblings (or parents working from home) or don’t have a great space in their house to meet online because they share a room.
-If schools remain closed through April, I think our students will appreciate seeing each other, even if it’s virtual.
 I tried a live Google hangouts chat recently, and it was very easy.
 They allow you to share your screen with your students and record the entire conversation in case some students can't make it.
 The file of the recording automatically downloads to your Google drive, so you can easily share the link.
 With Google Meet, students can also meet in groups online on their own, without you there.
 They can record the video conversation and then share the link with you.
 Just like in class, you can pop in to see what they're discussing without sitting through the entire conversation.

 I will still assign my video essay assignment where seniors talk about how it feels to graduate using WeVideo.
-I know science teachers who use Doceri and I just used Google Jamboard for screen recordings with handwritten notes.
+I know science teachers who use Doceri and I just used Google Jamboard for screen recordings with marginal notes.
 In Jamboard, you need to convert the text from Word to a .pdf to a .jpeg file.
 I created a screencast using QuickTime so I could go back and forth from highlighting the text to a video of me speaking.
 You can edit .pdfs with PDF Candy.